Table of Contents

 Lymphatic drainage from the pancreas

-Lymphatic drainage from the pancreas runs along its arteries with majority of the lymph draining into the pancreaticolienal lymph nodes and a small part draining into the pancreaticoduodenal and preaortic lymph nodes in the vicinity of the superior mesenteric artery.
+Lymphatic drainage from the pancreas runs along its arteries with the majority of the lymph draining into the pancreaticolienal lymph nodes and a small part draining into the pancreaticoduodenal and preaortic lymph nodes in the vicinity of the superior mesenteric artery.

 Lymphatic Drainage From the Suprarenal Glands and the Spleen